Implants and Dentures

 How is it done?

 The dental implants are placed into the jaw bone during a surgical procedure in our office.
 You are numb during the procedure and most patients report very little discomfort and changes in their day to day routine after the procedure is completed.
 Many patients do not mind being awake during implant placement; however, if you would prefer not to be, consider “Twilight Sedation“.
-Both Dr. Coppin and Dr. Easley can make you comfortable either with or without sedation during your implant procedure.
+Dr. Coppin can make you comfortable either with or without sedation during your implant procedure.

 How do the implants attach to my denture?